Samoa profile - Leaders

 Prime minister: Tuila'epa Sailele Malielegaoi

-The HRPP won 36 seats out of the 49 available in the Samoan parliament, the Fono.
-The opposition Tautua Samoa Party (TSP), contesting an election for the first time since its formation in 2008, won the remaining 13 seats.
+The HRPP won 47 seats in the 49-seat Samoan parliament, the Fono.
+The main opposition Tautua Samoa Party (TSP) won the remaining two seats.

-He first became prime minister in 1998 when his predecessor, Tofilau Eti Alesana, resigned on health grounds after 16 years in the job.
+Mr Tuila'epa first became prime minister - Samoa's sixth - in 1998 when his predecessor, Tofilau Eti Alesana, resigned on health grounds after 16 years in the job.
+He subsequently won the 2001, 2006, 2011 and 2016 general elections.

 Born in 1945 and an economist by training, Mr Tuila'epa was educated in Samoa and New Zealand, where he gained a master's degree - the first Samoan to do so.